10 Things Every Website Homepage Must Have

 First of all, identify the key features that differentiate your business from your competitors and find the best services and products that your company offers.
 It is not only important to describe what exactly your company does but, it is also very important to describe why what your company does matter.
 Most of the users, both online and offline want to know what benefits they are going to have from you and why should they choose you for the service or product.
 You should be able to compel them to stick around.

-A homepage will already have tons of content, so avoid going into too details.
+A homepage will already have tonnes of content, so avoid going into details.
 The best thing to do is choose the right and best words and give a short overview of your company.
 Include the main features of your company and the benefits your potential clients could have from you in that overview.
 Don’t forget to include your keywords within the content.
 Also, add “read more” or “learn more” link which will redirect them to your company’s About us page.

 8. Supporting Images